Pakistan Flood Relief Accomplishments to Date

 - In order to create jobs and self-employment for people, we are planning to distribute over 1,000 push carts to those affected by floods.
 Each push cart costs around $200.

-- For several years, Hidaya has been distributing cots to families so they can sleep comfortably off the ground and avoid rodents, insects and snake bites.
+- For several years, Hidaya has been distributing cots to families so they can sleep comfortably off the ground and avoid rodents, insects and snakes.
 We plan to distribute around 5,000 cots to villagers.
 Each cot will cost around $50.

 - A great number of livestock have perished in the floods.
 We will be providing sheep, chicken and ducks to families.